 Tip 13: Santa hats and elf hats are always a safe choice

 The hat should be big enough to fit over your head.
 If the hat is not big enough, it will likely look ridiculous and not realistic.
 You can pair it with any outfit of your choice — from casual to formal look.

 Tip 14: Get crafty and DIY Rudolph costumes

-The red nose and red cap with antlers make it a great choice for a family photoshoot.
+The red nose and red cap with antlers make it a great choice for a Christmas pictures.
 You can also choose to wear black pants or skirts instead of red ones depending on what works best for everyone in your family.

 Tip 15: Choose a silver and gold color scheme

 Silver and gold colors look best together when they are used in small doses.
 Its color scheme may just be in the form of jewelry.
 To make sure that your outfit comes together nicely, choose colors that are complementary but not too similar colors.